PaulBitHub/8cw-HabitReminder/README.md

 # Program - Habit Reminder

 ## Overview
-he Habit Reminder API is a Django REST Framework-based backend for managing personal habits.
+The Habit Reminder API is a Django REST Framework-based backend for managing personal habits.
 It allows users to create, track, and share habits with customizable settings like periodicity, duration, and rewards.
-The API supports authentication, ensuring users can manage their habits securely while also accessing public habits shared by others
+The API supports authentication, ensuring users can manage their habits securely while also accessing public habits shared by others.

 ## Installation and Setup with Docker

 ### 1. Clone the Repository